arcusmaximus/TrRebootModTools/Documentation.md

 Apart from models, the Blender addon also supports importing and exporting SOTTR animations (.tr11anim files).
 You can animate bone positions/rotations/scales and blendshape values.

-To find an animation to modify, you can click the Play button in the Extractor to launch the game and log animations as they're played (Steam version only).
-You can also use a binary template to browse the .tr11animlib files in e.g. tr11_lara.drm — these files map animation names to IDs, where the IDs correspond to the names of the .tr11anim files.
+To find an animation to modify, you can use a binary template to browse the .tr11animlib files in e.g. tr11_lara.drm — these files map animation names to IDs, where the IDs correspond to the names of the .tr11anim files.
-Finally, you can check the appendix at the end of this page to find the IDs of the photo mode poses.
+You can also check the appendix at the end of this page to find the IDs of the photo mode poses.

 Once you've found an animation you'd like to edit or replace, you'll want to do the following:

 - Import tr11_lara.tr11objectref from tr11_lara.drm and delete the dummy mesh, keeping just the skeleton.
 - Import the head, torso, and leg models of some outfit.
-- (In Blender 4.0) Hide the bone collections "Cloth bones" and "Twist bones" to reduce clutter.
+- Hide the bone collections "Cloth bones" and "Twist bones" to reduce clutter.
 - Import the .tr11anim file (File → Import → SOTTR animation).
 - Edit the animation.
 While imported animations have a keyframe on every frame, this is not required for custom animations.